AndyFCui/DuctorLuctorMVC/README.md

-# CS 5010 Semester Project Milestone 4
+# CS 5010 Semester Project Final Milestone

 This repo represents the coursework for CS 5010, the Spring 2022 Edition!